Hendecagon: Approximate construction

+Hendecagon, copper engraving by 1698 by Anton Ernst Burkhard of Birckenstein.
+(Showing approximate straightedge-and-compass construction; unrelated ornamental illustration of Visegrád, Hungary, filling the whitespace below).

 The following construction description is given by T. Drummond from 1800:

 Draw the radius A B, bisect it in C—with an opening of the compasses equal to half the radius, upon A and C as centres describe the arcs C D I and A D—with the distance I D upon I describe the arc D O and draw the line C O, which will be the extent of one side of a hendecagon sufficiently exact for practice.